The Internal Revenue Service (IRS) is a U.S. federal agency responsible for collecting taxes and enforcing tax laws.

 - You come up when there are issues or transactions with others that are being audited.

-Generally, the IRS will review three to six years of tax returns.
-If they find big errors, they may add more years to the audit.
+It’s common for the IRS to check three to six years of tax returns.
+If they find large errors, they may add more years to the audit.

 The helplines are open Monday through Friday.
 The following are the phone numbers based on different situations: